Owen Sheers: Career

 In 2004 Sheers was Writer in Residence at The Wordsworth Trust and was selected as one of the Poetry Book Society's 20 Next Generation Poets.
 His second collection of poetry, Skirrid Hill (Seren, 2005), won a 2006 Somerset Maugham Award.
 Unicorns, almost, his one-man play based on the life and poetry of the WWII poet Keith Douglas, was developed by the Old Vic, New Voices, and performed by Joseph Fiennes.

-Sheers' first novel, Resistance, has been translated into ten languages and was short listed for the Writer's Guild of Great Britain Best Book Award 2008 and won a 2008 Hospital Club Creative Award.
+Sheers' first novel, Resistance, has been translated into ten languages and was shortlisted for the Writers’ Guild of Great Britain Best Book Award 2008 and won a 2008 Hospital Club Creative Award.
 The novel imagines that the D-day landings have failed and Wales has been occupied by the Nazis.
-While working as a tiler in the South Wales valleys one summer, Sheers had heard about the Auxiliary Units-secret civilian networks that, in the event of an invasion, would have formed a British resistance, but the novel focuses not on fighting "but on the uneasy means of survival open to the women who are left behind".
-The film of the novel, which Sheers co-wrote, was released in autumn 2011 and starred Andrea Riseborough.
+While working as a tiler in the South Wales valleys one summer, Sheers had heard about the Auxiliary Units — secret civilian networks that, in the event of an invasion, would have formed a British resistance, but the novel focuses not on fighting "but on the uneasy means of survival open to the women who are left behind".
+The film of the novel, which Sheers cowrote, was released in autumn 2011 and starred Andrea Riseborough.
 Sheers insisted that the film be shot in and around the Black Mountains.

-In 2007, he collaborated with composer Rachel Portman on The Water Diviner’s Tale, an oratorio for children, which was premièred at the Royal Albert Hall for the BBC Proms.
+In 2007 he collaborated with composer Rachel Portman on The Water Diviner’s Tale, an oratorio for children, which was premièred at the Royal Albert Hall for the BBC Proms.
 In 2007/8 Sheers was a Dorothy and Lewis B. Cullman Fellow at the New York Public Library.

-In 2009, he published the novella White Ravens, a contemporary response to the myth of Branwen Daughter of Llyr, written as part of Seren's series of New Stories from the Mabinogion.
+In 2009 he published the novella White Ravens, a contemporary response to the myth of Branwen Daughter of Llyr, written as part of Seren's series of New Stories from the Mabinogion.
 He published an anthology of British landscape poetry to accompany his TV series of the same title, A Poet's Guide to Britain.

 Sheers has also written journalism and reportage for a variety of publications including Granta, The Guardian, Esquire, GQ, The Times and The Financial Times.
 He wrote a play for BBC Radio 4 about the World War II poet Alun Lewis: If I Should Go Away.
 In 2011, Sheers wrote the script and novelisation (The Gospel of Us) of The Passion for National Theatre Wales and WildWorks.
-The Gospel of Us has been re-published by Seren Press.
-Sheers worked with Michael Sheen co-creating the three-day passion play which unfolded over the Easter weekend of 2011 in Sheen's hometown of Port Talbot.
-"In Sheers's Neath-flavoured take on the Bible, The Last Supper became pork pies and beer at the Social Club (with music from the Manic Street Preachers), while the Garden of Gethsemane was a scrubby patch of grass on a council estate. " He participated in the Bush Theatre's 2011 project Sixty Six Books where he wrote a short play The Fair & Tender based upon the Book of Ezekiel in the King James Bible.
+The Gospel of Us has been republished by Seren Press.
+Sheers worked with Michael Sheen cocreating the three-day passion play, which unfolded over the Easter weekend of 2011 in Sheen's hometown of Port Talbot.
+"In Sheers's Neath-flavoured take on the Bible, The Last Supper became pork pies and beer at the Social Club (with music from the Manic Street Preachers), while the Garden of Gethsemane was a scrubby patch of grass on a council estate."
+He participated in the Bush Theatre's 2011 project Sixty Six Books, writing a short play,The Fair & Tender, based on the Book of Ezekiel in the King James Bible.